 - 2.1.
 Roadmap: Product Manager and Project Owner collaborate to define the high-level categories of work needed - 2.2.
-Needed work is broken down into small, easily achievable increments or backlog - 2.3.
+Needed work is broken down into small, easily achievable pieces or product backlog items. - 2.3.
 Backlog is strategically prioritized to ensure delivery of an upcoming milestone - 2.4.
-Changes or new requests are weighed against all other work, particularly MVP
+Changes or new requests are weighed against all other work, particularly MVP small enough to complete in a single sprint

 - 2.5.
 Product Manager / Project Owner review and adjust priority with regularity at grooming meetings - 2.6.
+Backlog hierarchy
-Backlog hierarchy - Themes - - Gives a name to a body of work and correlates with a key functional objective Each sprint will have a theme and desired outcome(s) - Each sprint will have a theme and desired outcome(s) Epics - Subdivides large functional objectives into specific functional pieces

-Features - A group of tasks that once created will allow for start to finish testing of a created function part of the required solution

-Stories - A specific increment of work needed to deliver end to end functionality and small enough to complete in a single sprint
+Initiatives - Names a large body of work and correlates with a key functional objective Epics - Subdivides large functional objectives into specific functional pieces Features - A group of requirements that once created will allow for start to finish testing of a functional part of the required solution Requirements - A specific increment of work needed to deliver end to end functionality and